ProfessorProf/valorscripts/README.md

 Performs a technique as your character.
 If you're the GM, it'll pick one based on selected tokens.
 Tech can be indicated by number (1 is the top of the list), name, or start of name.
 Optionally, add a number indicating the number of targets, and/or a number with a + or - before it indicating a bonus or penalty to the roll (order doesn't matter).
 Stamina, Health and Valor on the user will be used up automatically. `!t`, `!tech` and `!technique` can be used interchangeably.

-Examples:
+Any of these will work:
 * `!t 1` Performs the first technique on your tech list.
 * `!tech Fi` Performs the first technique on your tech list starting with 'Fi' (i.e. Fireball).
 * `!technique Doom Fist` Performs the first technique on your tech list starting with 'Doom Fist'.
 * `!t Fireball 3` Performs the Fireball technique and rolls against 3 targets.
 * `!t Fireball +1` Performs the Fireball technique and rolls against 1 target with a +1 bonus to the attack roll (if the second parameter starts with + or -, it'll read it as a roll bonus instead of a target count).
-* `!t "Doom F" 2 -1` Performs the Doom Fist technique and rolls against 2 targets with a -2 penalty to the attack roll.
+* `!t "Doom F" 2 -1` Performs the Doom Fist technique and rolls against 2 targets with a -1 penalty to the attack roll.
 * `!t Doom Fist +2 3` Performs the Doom Fist technique and rolls against 3 targets with a +2 bonus to the attack roll.

 #### Add Effect
 Syntax: `!e Poison 2`

 Adds a temporary effect to the Turn Tracker for the current selected character.
 If desired, add a number to the end of the command to specify a duration - if none is added, it will default to 3 turns. **Select the character creating the effect, NOT the target.**

+If you want to create an effect with a number in the name, use quotes, i.e. `!e "Ongoing 10"`.

 #### Rest
 Syntax: `!rest`